Matariki

 Current opportunities

-The program is open for applications until April 21, 2025
+The program will open for applications in early 2026

 Applicants can request funds for housing and travel expenses.
 Funding is also available for substitute teachers– this is however not applicable for PhD students.
 It is possible to request funds for travel expenses for accompanying family (contact Ellen Sjöholm for further information).
 The selected Matariki Fellows are posted abroad on so-called URA contracts.
 Contracts are drawn up jointly between the department and the Human Resources Division.
 The expatriation means that the employee receives a salary as usual from the department.
 Insurance is included in the stay.